jpfr12/IDChecker/README.md

 ---

 The portuguese ID, known in Portugal as *Cartão de cidadão*, is the first part of the App.
-The algorithm is in the pdf file, along with this post, has an example code in C#.
+The algorithm is in the pdf file, along with this post, and has an example code in C#.

 ---